deej-tsn/colourGame/README.md

 ## Project Layout

 Considering the simplicity of the project, there is a straightforward layout to the code.
 All of the custom coding occurs in the src folder.
-Within that src folder, each folder does the following:

-- Components - stores the react components
-- types - store the custom types
-- util - stores functions that some components will call